zihengluo/ont-plasmid-assembly-and-reads-mapping/README.md

 barcode02,PER101

-2, Prepare the reference sequences in a directory.
-The name of reference sequence fasta files should be the same as the sample name in the csv file.
-For example, the sample name is 'PER101' then the reference file is 'PER101.fasta'.
+2. Prepare the reference sequences in a directory.
+The name of reference sequence fasta files should be the same as the plasmidID in the csv file.
+For example, the plasmidID is 'PER101' then the reference file is 'PER101.fasta'.
+As for some plasmids with unusual name including special characters such as space, brackets and colon, please change these special characters into underscore.
+Also, when export plamid map into fasta sequence from geneious, you will be asked if special characters need to be change to underscore, please choose yes.
+Then double check the name of referecen sequences are consistent in csv file, fast file name, and fasta header.

-3, locate the directory called fast5 containing fast5 data obtained from ONT sequencing.
+3. locate the directory called fast5 containing fast5 data obtained from ONT sequencing.

-4, Activate the env for script
+4. Activate the env for script

 `conda activate plasmid_assembly_readmap`

-Run the script without input to read manual
+5. Run the script without input to read manual

 `bash /home/nanopore/plasmid_assembly_readmap/plasmid_assembly_readsmap.sh`

+6. Fill in inputs for script
 To fill inputs of the script, in the first place, enter the path to the directory which contain fast5 files for basecalling.
 In the second place, enter the path to the directory of reference sequences.
 In the third place, enter the path to the CSV file.
 All the path should be absolute.
 In the fourth place, enter the minimal quality score of reads involved in reads mapping.
+I would suggest q-score of 11 or slightly larger as a minimum threhodld for reads mapping.
+The mean q-score of reads we got previously were around 10.

 Here is an example of using test data in the script directory for try: